State's new cases subside to 8,401, lowest in 12 days; deaths increase by 95

 Tests in Florida reported from labs Saturday were 118,234, one day after 156,424 and a record 170,272 on Nov.
 25. The state's daily first-time positivity decreased from 8.35 percent to 7.91, the lowest in one week and 9.73 five days ago the highest since 10.03 on Nov.
 13. Palm Beach County's rate decreased from 6.9 percent to 6.56 with 8.35 four days ago highest since 10.04 percent on Nov.
 30. The state considers anything above 5 percent in the dangers threshold.

-Eleven states had more deaths reported Saturday than Florida, including seven in triple digits.
-California also reported 43,608 cases, which is higher than all foreign countries except Brazil.
+Five states had more deaths reported Sunday than Florida, including four in triple digits.
+California also reported 46,474 cases, which is higher than all foreign countries except Brazil.

 Florida's cases reached 1,201,566 with only No. 1 California and No. 2 Texas also reporting more than 1 million.